23-yo-designer-from-san-francisco/random-stuff/web.md

 nano debian/rules
 ```

-Find the ‘config.env.nginx‘ and ‘config.env.nginx_debug’ section and add the following line within ./configure line:
+Find the `config.env.nginx` and `config.env.nginx_debug` section and add the following line within ./configure line:
 `--add-module=/usr/local/src/ngx_brotli`
 Save and close the file, then compile and build the nginx package with the following command: